cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 versions will bring to the development team.

 Note: If the performance of the `goboring/golang` version will be much worse than that
-      of the `golang` version (degradation of more than 5%) then we will release both versions.
+      of the `golang` version then we will release both versions.
-      More info on the performance tests that will be done in this effort can be found in the [Performance section](#performance)
+      More info on the required performance, and the performance tests that will be done in this effort can be found in the [Performance section](#performance)

 ### Red Hat image

 We will also release a FIPS compliant Red Hat image of the `conjur-authn-k8s -client` to our Red Hat registry.
+As with the regular image, we will replace the current one with a FIPS-compliant image.

 ### Performance

 We should verify that the performance of the FIPS-compliant image doesn't have a degradation that is "visible to the naked eye".
 We will deploy a pod with an init container of the Non-Fips image, and then deploy a pod with an init container of the Fips image.
-If the difference is a matter of seconds it will be ok.
-If the difference is a matter of minutes then the performance of the FIPS-compliant image will not be good.
+If the difference is a matter of seconds then the performance is good.
+If the difference is a matter of minutes then the performance of the FIPS-compliant image is not good.

-The way we perform the performance test is to utilize the infrastructure of `kubernetes-conjur-demo` with the `LOCAL_AUTHENTICATOR` environment variable.
-We capture the time (using `date +%s`)
+The way we will perform the performance test is to utilize the infrastructure of `kubernetes-conjur-demo` with the `LOCAL_AUTHENTICATOR` environment variable.
+We will capture the time (using `date +%s`)
 [just before deploying the init container](https://github.com/conjurdemos/kubernetes-conjur-demo/blob/master/6_deploy_test_app.sh#L138), and the time [just after we finished to query the URL of the application container](https://github.com/conjurdemos/kubernetes-conjur-demo/blob/master/start#L24)
 (that implements the pet-store).
-We also removed all other pods (summon-side-car, secretless, etc.) from the project for the purpose of this test.
+We will also remove all other pods (summon-side-car, secretless, etc.) from the project for the purpose of this test.

-We should write a performance test and run it twice - once on the `master` image and once on the new FIPS-compliance image - and verify that the performance is not affected by the change.
-We can live with a degradation of less than 5% between the versions.

-This performance test should be (in high level):
-  - Deploy a pod with the `conjur-authn-k8s-client` image and an application container that retrieves a secret from Conjur using the access token retrieved by the authenticator client.
-  - Test how long the procedure above took
-  - Run this for 1000 times and get the average time
+We will run the test above 3 times for each image and get the average time.

 ## Test plan

 Before we dig into which tests should run, we should decide where, and how, they should run.
 Currently, the `conjur-authn-k8s-client` have UTs in its project and a vanilla test that runs in `kubernetes-conjur-demo`.
-The `kubernetes-conjur-demo` is triggered daily and when we push code to that repository., and pulls from `latest` tag of `conjur-authn-k8s-client`.
+The `kubernetes-conjur-demo` is triggered daily and when we push code to that repository.
+The tests run against a `latest` tag of `conjur-authn-k8s-client`.

 Even while putting aside the fact that we have only a vanilla test, our current test flow is still not optimal.